-- 9.3(h)(8) This section shall not be deemed to modify or supersede any other provisions of law applicable to the reemployment of persons retired from the public service on account of disability. - 9.3(h)(9) Notwithstanding any other provision of this Agreement, when an employee's disability permanently incapacitates him/her from performing the duties of his/her position, his/her employment status may be terminated and his/her position may be filled by a permanent appointment.
+- 9.3(h)(8) This Section shall not be deemed to modify or supersede any other provisions of law applicable to the reemployment of persons retired from the public service on account of disability. - 9.3(h)(9) Notwithstanding any other provision of this Agreement, when an employee's disability permanently incapacitates him/her from performing the duties of his/her position, his/her employment status may be terminated, and his/her position may be filled by a permanent appointment.
 Such employees shall be entitled to due process and hearing as enumerated in Section 9.3(h). - 9.3(i) Sick Leave Bank.
 The Sick Leave Bank in existence shall continue unless otherwise mutually agreed to by the parties. - 9.3(j) Sick Leave: Verified Illness.
 Charges to an employee's annual leave shall be changed to a charge to sick leave during a period of verified hospitalization.
 An employee may request that a charge to annual leave be changed to a charge to sick leave during a period of documented verified illness.
-Such request shall be submitted to the Deputy Director for Labor Relations or his/her designee for final determination. - 9.3(k) FMLA at Half-Time.
-During a non-discretionary leave pursuant to the Family Medical Leave Act (FMLA), employees may charge their leave accruals at the half-time rate.
+Such request shall be submitted to the Deputy Director for Labor Relations or his/her designee for final determination.

+9.3(k) Use of Accruals at Half-Time During FMLA Leaves.
+During a non-discretionary leave pursuant to the FMLA for their own serious health condition, employees may charge their leave accruals at the half-time rate.
+During a caregiver leave pursuant to the FMLA, employees may charge their sick leave accruals at the half-time rate.

-9.4 Workers' Compensation Benefit.
+9.4 Workers' Compensation Leave.

-9.4(I) Non-Uniformed Personnel and Uniformed Personnel Who Incur Non-Line-of- Duty Injury/Illness
+9.4(I) Non-Uniformed Personnel and Uniformed Personnel Who Incur Non-Line-of-Duty Injury/Illness